-Local government triennial elections are being held by postal vote on Saturday 8 October 2022 and will be undertaken by Election Services, under contract to the Whakatāne District Council.
+Local government elections are being held by postal vote on Saturday, 11 October 2025 and will be undertaken by Election Services, under contract to Whakatāne District Council.

-The first past the post (FPP) electoral system will be used for the Whakatāne District Council elections and the Bay of Plenty Regional Council elections.
+The first past the post voting (FPP) electoral system will be used for both the Whakatāne District Council and the Bay of Plenty Regional Council elections.

-2022 key dates
+2025 key dates

-Nominations open Friday 15 July
+Nominations open Friday, 4 July

-Nominations close Noon, Friday 12 August
+Nominations close Noon, Friday, 1 August

-Delivery of voting packs from Friday 16 September
+Delivery of voting packs from Tuesday, 9 September

-Close of voting Noon, Saturday 8 October
+Close of voting Noon, Saturday, 11 October

-Official results announced Thursday 13 October
+Official results announced Friday, 17 October